Welcome to a Crowd1 review that isn’t going to sugarcoat things.

 That’s about $110 USD.

-There are other packages as well, with each of them coming with the same “products” and the only thing being different being the bonuses.
+There are other packages as well, with each of them coming with the same “products” and the only difference being the bonuses.

-The key component here is their “owner rights”, which does nothing but give you the chance to resell what you just bought.
+The key component here is their “owner rights”, which do nothing but give you the chance to resell what you just bought.

-Just remember the complaints about others not getting paid and that should help you think twice.
+Just remember the complaints about others not getting paid, which should help you think twice.